Erika Hamden

-Erika Tobiason Hamden is an American astrophysicist and Assistant Professor at the University of Arizona and Steward Observatory.
+Erika Tobiason Hamden is an American astrophysicist and associate professor at the University of Arizona and Steward Observatory.
 Her research focuses on developing ultraviolet (UV) detector technology, ultraviolet–visible spectroscopy (UV/VIS) instrumentation and spectroscopy, and galaxy evolution.
 She served as the project scientist and project manager of a UV multi-object spectrograph, FIREBall-2, that is designed to observe the circumgalactic medium (CGM).
 She is a 2019 TED fellow.